 To maintain positive relationships, we can use the following resources:

-1. We can understand the impact of stress from the change and uncertainty the current home confinement period is bringing.
+1. We can understand the impact of stress from the change and uncertainty the current the current coronavirus situation is bringing.
 Use the understanding stress page.

 3. We can use mindfulness and relaxation strategies to recover from the mental and physical consequences of stress and emotional distress.
 These strategies are foundational resources to help us to be less emotionally reactive, as in the fight or flight response, and become more robust.
 Mindfulness and relaxation also can strengthen our capacity for being more creative, flexible and adaptive, so we can increase our problem solving skills that are needed in challenging times.
 By attending to our own needs, for example, through practising mindfulness and coping skills, we are then in a stronger and more positive place to recognise and attend to others’ needs.
 We can nurture ourselves.
 We can keep our personal boundaries, and respond effectively to the give and take in our relationships.
 Use the foundations in mindfulness, the coping skills page and the well-being activities page.
 Also look at the interpersonal effectiveness tips at the bottom of this page.

 4. We can give our attention to the relationships in our lives, and tend to them.
 We can provide support for others, whilst ensuring we nurture our own needs.
-There are resources and advice from the relationship charity RELATE that focus on maintaining good relationships with others in the face of the current home confinement challenges.
+There are resources and advice from the relationship charity RELATE that focus on maintaining good relationships with others.
 Here is the link to these resources: Relate’s advice for positive relationships

 3. Tips from interpersonal effectiveness skills